 - Two upper level writing projects (WP and SRP)

 - Successful completion of a class designated as meeting the professional responsibility requirement

 - Successful completion of eight credit hours of coursework designated as meeting the experiential learning requirement pursuant to ABA Standard 303.*

 *Students will receive two experiential learning credits in the spring of their first year as part of their Legal Research, Writing, and Advocacy course.
 Heading into their second year, students are strongly encouraged to choose a pathway of courses that will allow them to complete at least six more experiential learning credits by the end of their second year, for a total of 8 experiential learning credits by graduation.

 Furthermore, failure to complete nine credits during a quarter may trigger an obligation to return student loans, if the loans require a student to maintain full-time status.

 Students who transfer into the J.D. degree program from the Law School’s LL.M. program must complete 20 core credits.
 Students in the 3 year JD/MBA program must complete 35 core credits.
 Students who earn simultaneous J.D./Ph.D. degrees from the Law School must complete 30 core credits.

 Faculty members defined as core for purposes of this requirement are permanent faculty at the University of Chicago Law School, Visiting Faculty, Emeriti, members of the Clinical faculty, Professors from Practice, Senior Lecturers at the Law School, and, when teaching a course in the Law School, assistant, associate, and full University of Chicago professors (such as Booth faculty teaching in the Doctoroff program).
 Lecturers in Law will be deemed core only in exceptional circumstances when so designated by the Deputy Dean because they are teaching a foundational course normally reserved for permanent faculty.
-Bigelow and other Fellows, as well as Lecturers in Law, are excluded.
+Bigelow and other Fellows, as well as Lecturers in Law, are excluded in all other circumstances.